England vs Australia: Kick-off time and how to watch on TV

 How to watch England vs Australia: TV channel and kick-off time for Women’s World Cup semi-final

-An old rivalry has a new stage as the Lionesses face the Matildas for a place in the World Cup final
+An old rivalry has a new stage as the Lionesses face the Matildas for a place against Spain in the World Cup final

 England face Australia in the Women’s World Cup semi-finals as the Lionesses look to take down the hosts in Sydney.